BattlesnakeOfficial/docs/docs/guides/tournaments/hosting.md

 <details><summary>How many battlesnakes does a Tournament support? </summary>
 <p>

 #### Tournaments can support anywhere from 4 - 32 Battlesnakes.

 Ideally, you want at least 4 or more players in a tournament.
-Usually, 16 Battlesnakes is the sweet spot, but you can have as many as 32 in a single tournament.
+16 Battlesnakes is the sweet spot, but you can have as many as 32 in a single tournament.

-If you want to run an event with more than 32 battlesnakes, you can simply create two separate tournaments.
+If you want to run an event with more than 32 battlesnakes, you can simply create two separate tournaments and run them both indivudally!

 </p>
 </details>